Adjusted Wasserstein Distributionally Robust Estimator in Statistical Learning: Adjusted WDRO in the Generalized Linear Model

 Lemma \ref{checklemma1}-\ref{linearassume} imply that the loss functions satisfy the conditions in Assumption \ref{assumeloss} while Lemma \ref{checklemma2}-\ref{linearassume2} show that Assumption \ref{assumedistr} can be simplified in the logistic regression, Poisson regression, and linear regression.

 Equipped with Lemma \ref{checklemma1}-\ref{linearassume2}, the convergence in distribution of the WDRO estimator $\beta_n^{DRO}$ can be established due to Theorem \ref{theorem1}.
-The following three theorems give the explicit expression of the asymptotic distribution of the WDRO estimator for the logistic regression, Poisson regression, and linear regression in the formulation of \eqref{reform}. \begin{theorem}[Convergence of $\beta_n^{DRO}$ in the logistic regression] In the logistic regression, under Assumption \ref{assume1}, if $\Omega=\mathbb{R}^d$ and $\mathbb{E}\left[\Vert\mathbf{X}\Vert_2^2\right]<\infty$, and there does not exist nonzero vector $\alpha$ such that $P_{\ast}(\alpha^{T}\mathbf{X}=0)=1$, the WDRO estimator $\beta_n^{DRO}$ converges in distribution:
+The following three propositions give the explicit expression of the asymptotic distribution of the WDRO estimator for the logistic regression, Poisson regression, and linear regression. \begin{proposition}[Convergence of $\beta_n^{DRO}$ in the logistic regression] In the logistic regression, under Assumption \ref{assume1}, if $\Omega=\mathbb{R}^d$ and $\mathbb{E}_{P_\ast}\left[\Vert\mathbf{X}\Vert_2^2\right]<\infty$, and there does not exist nonzero vector $\alpha$ such that $P_{\ast}(\alpha^{\top}\mathbf{X}=0)=1$, the WDRO estimator $\beta_n^{DRO}$ converges in distribution:

 where

 and